-Where the Heart Is was inspired by the extraordinary true story of a sick Magellanic penguin washed up on an island beach near Rie de Janeiro.
-He was rescued by a man called Joao, who nursed him back to health and unwittingly formed a lifelong friendship.
+Where the Heart Is was inspired by the extraordinary true story of a sick Magellanic penguin washed up on an island beach near Rio de Janeiro.
+He was rescued by Joao, who nursed him back to health and unwittingly formed a lifelong friendship.

-Head to NEWS to watch Duchess Sarah Ferguson read Where the Heart Is on 'Storytime with Fergie and Friends'!
+Watch Duchess Sarah Ferguson read Where the Heart Is!

 PRAISE FOR WHERE THE HEART IS

 Where the Heart Is offers insights into the comfort to be found in friendship, and the strong bonds that can form between humans and animals.
 A rare bird of a book: light and deep in equal measure.

 Crispe's artwork has strong child appeal, with the delightful Dindim exhibiting the full gamut of emotions...
 There is pathos, sentiment, adventure, danger and solace in this charming book about the strength of friendship and the power of kindness and caring.

 "Irma Gold pulls you right into the emotion of this true story with a retelling that tugs on heart strings and inspires bravery and caring for others...
 With stunning illustrations by debut illustrator Susannah Crispe, Joao and Dindim come alive...
 A beautiful story to share at home, and equally as perfect to explore as a class, Where the Heart Is is a powerful and joyful tale that proves friendship and love know no distance."

 "This book is a perfect example of the capacity of the picture book to both enchant and inform us...
 Evocatively illustrated by Susannah Crispe and skilfully told in words by Irma Gold, this story is indeed one that both touches our hearts and intrigues us."